javierandres-dev/training-clock/README.md

 :octocat: training-clock

 ## Description
-Build with vanilla HTML, CSS and JavaScript.
+Clock built with vanilla HTML, CSS and JavaScript.
 How does it look?
 Take a look at [Clock](https://javierandresgp.github.io/training-clock/)

 ## Stack